Spring 2024 Community Grants Announcement

 The Community Foundation for Kingston and Area (CFKA) will be granting $329,755, from its Spring 2024 Community Grants program, to support 26 initiatives by local charitable community service organizations, projected to directly impact 22,139 individuals, including 7,689 youth.

 “The breadth and scope of our Spring 2024 grants recipients reflect our community’s innovative responses to both urgent needs and emerging opportunities to help build resilience, whether that is for children and youth, for seniors, for Indigenous peoples, or for other equity-deserving groups.
-They also answered our call to increase belonging and wellbeing, through projects in the arts, recreation, food security, education, and support for mental health and addiction”, says Stacy G Kelly, CFKA’s executive director.
+They also answered our call to increase belonging and wellbeing, through projects in the arts, recreation, food security, education, and support for mental health and addiction”, says Stacy Kelly, CFKA’s executive director.

 CFKA’s wide array of granting interests include Arts & Culture, Children’s Mental Health, Community Development, Education & Literacy, Environment, Health & Social Services, Heritage Preservation, Recreation, and Youth.
 Within those broad areas, the funding priorities are to build resilience in individuals, families, and communities and to increase belonging and wellbeing within our community.